-Africa is also where one of the oldest games, Mancala, can be found.
+Africa is also where one of the oldest math games, Mancala, can be found.
 It’s origins trace back to Matara (Eritrea) and Yeha (Ethiopia), around A.D.
-700. There are well over 100 variants of the game worldwide.
-The game has strong agricultural nods, as it is basically about sowing and capturing seeds.
-As such, as seen in the picture above, it is a game that can be played anywhere, even just using pebbles and rocks.
-In fact, most purchased versions of this game have polished gemstones.
+700. There are well over 100 variants of the educational game worldwide.
+The math game has strong agricultural nods, as it is basically about sowing and capturing seeds.
+It is a math game that can be played anywhere, even just using pebbles and rocks.
+In fact, most purchased versions of this educational game have polished gemstones.

-Here is how to play the most popular version of the game:
+Here is how to play the most popular version of the math game:

 1. The Mancala board is made up of two rows of six holes, or pits, each.
 If you don’t have a Mancala board handy, substitute an empty egg carton.